Barbarpotato/Coretify-X/README.md

 - origin: A function that specifies which origins are allowed to access the server.
 Currently, it is set to allow all origins (callback(null, true)).
 - allowedHeaders: Specifies which headers can be included in requests.
 This includes Content-Type and Authorization, essential for handling requests with JSON data and token-based authentication.
 - maxAge: Defines the duration (in seconds) that the CORS preflight request can be cached.
 In this configuration, it is set to 120 seconds (or 2 minutes).
+- Rate Limiting: The useRateLimit option is enabled (true) to enforce limits on the number of requests a client can make, helping prevent abuse or overloading the server (only support redis cache).

 This configuration file plays a crucial role in ensuring that Coretify operates securely and efficiently, making it easy to manage settings and sensitive information in one place